Conquest of the Crystal Palace

-Developer: Quest Publisher: Asmik Released: November: 1990 Genre: Action, Platformer Platform: NES
+Developer: Quest Publisher: Asmik Released: 11/90 Genre: Action

 Years ago the Kingdom of the Crystal Palace was conquered by the evil Zarras.
 The only ones to escape were Zap, the keeper of the Crystal Palace and the infant prince Farron.
 Now a teenager Farron has returned to retake his kingdom with Zap in tow.

-In many ways this reminds me of the Konami’s Goemon.
+In many ways this reminds me of Konami’s Goemon.
 Both take place in Feudal era Japan but also mix in modern technology like televisions and such.
-While Mystical Ninja has some light rpg elements crystal palace is all action however.
+While Mystical Ninja has some light RPG elements Crystal Palace is all action.
 There are a large number of additional power-ups aside from the crystals.
 Some drop from enemies but most are for sale in Kim’s Astral Mart.
 These range from health and extra lives to new sub-weapons, some of which work especially well on certain bosses.
-Money is never really a problem as there are plenty of points where you can grind it out indefinitely.
+Money is never really a problem as there are plenty of points where you can grind indefinitely.
 There are at least two shops per level to further balance things out as well.

 Probably the most interesting mechanic in the game is Zap.
 Zap can fight by your side at any time and comes with his own life bar.
 Against regular enemies he is very effective and will aggressively attack anything on screen.
 If you have the whistle he can perform a stronger dash attack.
 Bosses are another story.
-Zap can score a few loose hits on most bosses but will go down pretty quickly as his AI isn’t smart.
-He mostly serves as a meat tank while you get cheap shots in.
-Managing his use is key so you won’t have to spend coins bringing him back to life.
-While you can completely ignore this mechanic it does make the game’s second half less rough.
+Zap can score a few loose hits on most bosses but will go down quickly as his AI is not smart.
+He mostly serves as a meat tank while you get in cheap shots.
+Managing his use is key so you will not have to spend coins bringing him back to life.
+While you can completely ignore this mechanic it does make the game’s second half less frustrating.

 I suspect the difficulty rises so sharply due to the game’s length.
 At five levels this is a pretty short game overall.
 Or it would be if it were not so ridiculously difficult toward the end.
 Keep in mind the US version was toned down from the original!
 If they had balanced the difficulty curve this could have been truly great.